Nannies & Staff

 Enat is one of our assistant nannies, and is a supervisor at the children’s home in Jinka, Ethiopia.
 Enat is responsible for the older kids and all the nannies activities at the Children’s home; taking older kids too and from school, making sure they are well fed, they do all their homework, making sure they are clean and well rested.
 Everything from bathing them, changing, washing, and hanging their clothes, and making the beds.
 Enat says, “I love to watch movies with our kids, particularly on the weekend.
 After the movie is over they start talking about each movie they have watched, they also talk about how funny the movies were.
 Especially, our kids love the iPads very much, and I love to teach the games on them and all the educational lessons.
 Likewise, I love to read stories and tell stories for our kids on the weekend.
 Our kids love to hear stories, and I really enjoy telling them local ones too.
 Truly, I am like their mother, when I leave for my one-day shift off, I feel like I didn’t see them for a week or a month.
 I can see their faces and how they miss me for just one day, they run to me and hug me and kiss me.
 Imagine, how hard it is for me to leave our kids for several weeks or a month.
 Our kids love to play soccer and some local sports too.
 Some of them are very fast and very athletic.”

-Aster has been working at OMO CHILD for over a year and gives care and support to three babies at the shelter: Shoma, Jessica and Zelalem.
+Aster has been working at OMO CHILD for over three years and gives care and support to three babies at the shelter: Shoma, Jessica and Zelalem.

 Wagaye is a nanny for younger children at the home in Jinka.
 The younger kids are all under the age of 3 years old.
 Wagaye is responsible for three babies; Lale Chicha, Ruth Bero, and Bodo Bale.
 Wagaye is 25 years old and has a high school education.
 She is married, but has no children yet, and has worked as a nanny for four years.
 She’s one of our best nannies and is working hard in order to keep our kids tidy and healthy.
 “I love my work very much with the kids.
 These kids have a unique story.
 When I first heard from my friend about Omo Child, I was so interested to work and help these kids.
 My daily life with three kids: changing their diaper and clothes, feeding them one at a time and I wash their body twice a day or sometimes on a really hot day maybe I will wash my kids three times a day.
 Particularly, Bodo mostly gets very dirty very quick and I have to change his clothes three times a day, very difficult.
 But Ruth and Lale Chicha very easy to handle compared to Bodo.
 Ruth is a very unique child and she teaches kids different kind of sign games.
 Ruth is playing and all the kids learned from her, some kind of movements.
 She’s very smart and sometimes she sneaks and steals other kids bottles, and drinks from them.
 I was just amazed and astonished by her behavior.
 Now, all our kids have learned from Ruth, they do the same movement she does.
 Also Lale Chicha is very strong smart boy, he learns things very fast.”